Best free iPad apps

-5. Bloomberg for iPad
+Bloomberg Business for iPad

 Dropbox is a great service for syncing documents across multiple devices.
-The iPad client works like the iPhone one (hardly surprising, since this is a universal app), enabling you to preview many file types and store those marked as favorites locally.
+The iPad client works like the iPhone one (hardly surprising, since this is a universal app), enabling you to preview many file types and store those marked as favourites locally.

 Like Dropbox, Evernote (a free online service for saving ideas – text documents, images and web clips – that you can then access from multiple devices) works the same way on the iPad as it does on the iPhone.
 It benefits from the iPad's larger screen, which enables you to see and navigate your stored snippets more easily.

 When the YouTube app presumably became a victim of the ongoing and increasingly tedious Apple/Google spat, there were concerns Google wouldn't respond.
-Those turned out to be unfounded, because here's yet another nicely designed Google-created app for iOS.
+Those turned out to be unfounded, because here's yet another bespoke, nicely designed Google-created app for iOS.
 The interface is specifically tuned for the iPad, and AirPlay enables you to fire videos at an Apple TV.

 Going head-to-head with Kindle, iBooks is a decent ebook reader, backed by the iBookstore.
 As you'd expect from Apple, the interface is polished and usable, with handy cross-device bookmark syncing, highlighting, and various display options.
 It's also a capable PDF reader, for your digital magazine collection.

-15. Movies by Flixter (universal)
+Movies by Flixster (universal)

 One for film buffs, Movies figures out where you are and tells you what's showing in your local cinemas – or you can pick a film and it'll tell you where and when it's on.
 The app is functionally identical on iPad and iPhone, but again the extra screen space improves the experience.

 PCalc Lite (universal)

 PCalc Lite's existence means the lack of a built-in iPad calculator doesn't bother us (in fact, we'd love to replace the iPhone Calculator app with PCalc Lite as well).
 This app is usable and feature-rich – and if you end up wanting more, in-app purchases enable you to bolt on extras from the full PCalc.

 Wikipanion for iPad

 Soundrop is a minimal generative sound toy that offers an endless stream of balls, which make noises when they collide with and bounce off user-drawn lines.
 The overall result is surprisingly fun and hypnotic.
-For more advanced features – save, multiple instruments and gravity adjustment – there's an in-app "pro" purchase option.
+For more advanced features – save, multiple instruments and gravity adjustment – there's an in-app 'pro' purchase option.

-24. Google Earth (universal)
+Google Earth (universal)

 It's not the smoothest app in the world, and it lacks some elements from the desktop, but Google Earth is nonetheless a joy on the iPad.
 Touch gestures are an intuitive means of swooping around the planet, and the optional layers enable you to display as much or as little ancillary information as you wish.

-25. Explore Flickr (universal)
+25. Flickr (universal)

 This official WordPress app has a reputation for being a bit clunky, but it's fine for authoring the odd blog post on the go, along with making quick edits to existing content and managing comments.
 It also offers both text-based and visual approaches to crafting posts, so you're not stuck with HTML.

-33. Find my iPhone (universal)
+Find my iPhone (universal)

-Find my iPhone would perhaps be better named "Find my Apple stuff," because it's not just for figuring out where a missing iPhone is - it can also track iPads, iPods and Macs.
+Find my iPhone would perhaps be better named 'Find my Apple stuff', because it's not just for figuring out where a missing iPhone is - it can also track iPads, iPods and Macs.
 The app is simple, elegant and, generally speaking, provides an accurate location for devices.
 It also enables you to remote-lock or wipe a device.

 Initially, Flipboard looked like a gimmick, trying desperately to make online content resemble a magazine.
-But now it can integrate Flickr and other networks, beautifully laying out their articles, Flipboard's muscled into the "essential" category – and it's still free.
+But now it can integrate Flickr and other networks, beautifully laying out their articles, Flipboard's muscled into the 'essential' category – and it's still free.

-35. Find My Friends (universal)
+Find My Friends (universal)